|Guide||♦||24 Triplogs||0 Topics|

-when you are heading away from Phantom Ranch on the North Kaibab trail.
-Of course, that bridge brings you to the opposite side of the creek, meaning you have to actually cross through Bright Angel Creek to get to the canyon.
-There isn't an official trail up the canyon, but there are several paths that will take you around the creek when possible.
-I was drawn to this canyon, because of some waterfalls I had read about.
+Phantom Canyon is a side canyon off of Bright Angel Canyon about 2 miles North of Bright Angel Campground.
+The opening is just past the 2nd bridge when you are heading away from Phantom Ranch on the North Kaibab trail.
+Of course, that bridge brings you to the opposite side of the creek, meaning you have to cross through Bright Angel Creek to get to the canyon.
+There isn't an official trail up the canyon, but several paths will take you around the creek when possible.
+I was drawn to this canyon because of some waterfalls I had read about.

-The ranger was right and the first pool was not far in.
+The ranger was right, and the first pool was not far in.
 However, it probably went up to our hips, not our necks.
 We were able to bypass it very carefully by scooting along a rock on the right.
-On the way back, that rock turned into a slide for me and I plopped right into the water... one of my more graceful moments.
+On the way back, that rock turned into a slide for me, and I plopped right into the water... one of my more graceful moments.

 We finally rounded a corner, and the canyon narrowed significantly.
 We were looking forward to some excitement but were disappointed to find a very deep pool at the bottom of a very narrow and small fall.
 This pool probably was up to our necks or higher.
-We looked for a route over some rocks to the left, but did not find anything that seemed passable without rope.
-However, I did some reading after we got out and if we had gone up further, there is supposed to be a route around it.
+We looked for a route over some rocks to the left but did not find anything that seemed passable without a rope.
+However, I did some reading after we got out, and if we had gone up further, there is supposed to be a route around it.
 To go over the small fall would have meant getting completely wet.
-There wasn't even a shelf where we could put our things we want to keep dry while we climbed over.
-We spent a good 15 minutes debating whether or not we wanted to do it, but decided against it.
+There wasn't even a shelf where we could put the things we want to keep dry while we climbed over.
+We spent a good 15 minutes debating whether we wanted to do it but decided against it.